Central Australia Railway: Naming

 It has also often been referred to as the Great Northern Railway in the 1890s and into the twentieth century.
 The most southern part of the line between Port Augusta and Quorn is now referred to as the Pichi Richi Tourist Railway.

 Another colloquial name used was The Ghan, after the passenger train that utilised the line.
 It is suggested that The 'Ghan name is in recognition of the Afghan Cameleers that plied their trade in the area well before the railway; however, see The Ghan (Etymology) for alternatives.
 This colloquial term for the railway appears to have been widely in use from at least the early 1930s; it may have been in use prior to this.
 The new Adelaide–Darwin railway line initially used The New Ghan as a trading name.
 It has now reverted to The Ghan, relegating the original line name colloquially as The Old Ghan.

 History

-Proposal
+Initial proposal

-From the proposal for a line heading north of Port Augusta to turning the first sod in 1878 took 18 years and the process was referred to by the press as "which has so far failed to extend itself out of the region of nebulous ideas.".
+From the proposal for a line heading north of Port Augusta to turning the first sod in 1878 took 18 years and the process was referred to by the press as one "which has so far failed to extend itself out of the region of nebulous ideas.".

-The key issues reported at the time were:
+The key issues reported at the time were as follows.

 Cost benefits

 Significant debate about the cost delayed and eventually altered the final design.
 The costs were significant for the South Australian colony and there was rigorous debate over that period.
-Mineral extraction was touted as the key benefit, with farming and passenger traffic being deemed by many as being uneconomic alone although others suggest the key products were 'wool, station stores, and copper' in that order.
+Mineral extraction was touted as the key benefit, with farming and passenger traffic deemed by many as being uneconomic alone although others suggest the key products were 'wool, station stores, and copper' in that order.
 The cost per kilometre was set in the Acts which precluded more expensive options.